trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ## Issue a Credential
 Upon receiving her vaccine, the clinic issues Allison a Verifiable Credential, which proves that she was given the vaccine by the clinic.

-A credential is a JSON document that has been cryptographically signed; this signature enables verifiers to trust that the data comes from its claimed issue, and has not been tampered with.
+A credential is a JSON document that has been cryptographically signed; this signature enables verifiers to trust that the data comes a trusted source, and has not been tampered with.

 To issue a vaccine certificate, we'll use the template we created in the last step.